-GRCA is dedicated to the advocacy efforts and programming necessary to support a skilled pipeline of talent to meet the needs of employers in Berks County.
+GRCA is dedicated to the advocacy efforts and programming necessary to support a pipeline of skilled workers to meet the needs of employers in Berks County.
 We are focused on growing the spectrum of services available to employers to find the talent they require, while also promoting the efforts of current community partners, educators, and service providers through our workforce development programs.
 The alignment of employer-driven needs, paired with educator and provider input, will propel our community towards a more streamlined approach to addressing the workforce challenge – a trend that can be seen throughout the nation.

 Career Pathways Program

 A two-prong approach program for seniors at Reading High School.
-In the Winter, ALL senior students are visited by a volunteer from the business community to guest-speak on the topics of goal setting, resume preparation, interviewing skills, and to share the skills employers are really looking for when hiring.
+In the Winter, ALL senior students are visited by a volunteer from the business community to guest-speak on the topics of goal setting, resume preparation, interviewing skills, and to share the skills employers are really looking for in the job market.
 In the Spring, juniors and seniors are provided with a Career Fair, where employers, service organizations, and college/trade schools provide a venue for post-secondary planning and exploration.